 2.)
 You will also want to have a suggested plan ready.
-Before meeting with parents, it is a good idea to think ahead of some possible suggestions for solutions to the problem.
+Before meeting with parents, it is a good idea to think ahead for some possible suggestions for solutions to the problem.
 They may not be used, but it is still a good idea.
-I recall once being told “complaining does nothing, it’s the solution that matters.”
+I recall once being told, “Complaining does nothing; it’s the solution that matters.”

 3.)
 Remind yourself and the parents at the beginning of the meeting that the goal is to maximize the educational benefits of the child.
-It should not be to complain about the child, nor a place for emotional baggage, confrontation, hot tempers, or disagreements.
+It should not be to complain about the child, nor should it be a place for emotional baggage, confrontation, hot tempers, or disagreements.
 If you fear that this may occur, have other teachers join you.
-One year there was one particular parent who every time I saw her would push my buttons and would escalate my emotions very quickly.
-I found when others were around she wouldn’t be so quick to push them and I wouldn’t be so quick to get riled up.
-We are all human and we all have emotions… unless you are a robot. 😉
+One year there was one particular parent who, every time I saw her, would push my buttons and would escalate my emotions very quickly.
+I found when others were around she wouldn’t be so quick to push them, and I wouldn’t be so quick to get riled up.
+We are all human, and we all have emotions…unless you are a robot. 😉

 5.)
 Calmly inform the parents of the issue at hand and present the evidence gather.
 Stress the repeated offenses so that they can see that this is not just one isolated incident.
-(Some parents are quick to think you may just be singling their child out, therefore repeated incidents show a pattern of behavior.)
-State the NUMBER of witness, but do not tell who.
-The privacy of the other children are important.
+(Some parents are quick to think you may just be singling their child out; therefore, repeated incidents show a pattern of behavior.)
+State the NUMBER of witnesses, but do not tell who.
+The privacy of the other children is important.

 6.)
 After explaining everything, ask the student (who should be there – request ahead of time that they attend) to speak to the wrong doings.
 Refuse to accept statements that blame others.
 It’s important that the students owns up to their actions.

 7.)
-After everyone has spoken to the issue, either offer a suggested plan of action (those ones thought out of ahead of time) – but again, present it as, “what about this idea, do you think it would be something that would work?” or ask the parents for suggestions for a solution.
+After everyone has spoken on the issue, offer a suggested plan of action (those ideas that you thought out of ahead of time), but again, present it as, “What about this idea; do you think it would be something that would work?”
+Or, ask the parents for suggestions for a solution.
 Consider asking the student for solutions also, but keep in mind they must be solutions that are actionable and provide ownership.
-Simply saying “I’m sorry and it’ll never happen again” is not enough.
+Simply saying, “I’m sorry, and it’ll never happen again” is not enough.

 9.)
-After the meeting follow up with a typed out version of the agreed upon details.
+After the meeting follow up with a typed version of the agreed upon details.

 10.)
-Follow up occasionally to make sure everyone is doing their part of the agreement and to determine if a new plan is needed or any modifications.
-Additionally check in with the student to provide encouragement and motivation.
+Follow up occasionally to make sure everyone is doing their part of the agreement and to determine if a new plan is needed or any modifications to the plan.
+Additionally, check in with the student to provide encouragement and motivation.

 11.)
 Continue to document for any future meetings.

 Ultimately, I just imagine myself in the shoes of the parent.
 They are doing the best they can as a parent – they always are.
 No parent is thinking to themselves, “I’m trying to have the worst behaved child ever!”
-No parent sends their child off to school telling them to, “Make your teacher’s day horrible!”
-My point is even though we have a job to do that can sometimes be difficult because of a behavioral child and it’s very easy to (mentally at the very least) blame the parents, keep in mind that they do want the best for their child and they do want to help you.
+No parent sends their child off to school telling them, “Make your teacher’s day horrible!”
+My point is even though we have a job to do that can sometimes be difficult because of a behavioral child, and it’s very easy to (mentally, at the very least) blame the parents, keep in mind that they do want the best for their child and they do want to help you.